-Certified personnel at Palm Beach County Fire Rescue Station 16 install child safety seats on the first Wednesday of every month.
-You can make an appointment by calling them at 561-616-7033.
+Another local option is Palm Beach County Fire Rescue Station 16.
+Certified personnel install child safety seats on the first Wednesday of every month.
 Station 16 is located at 3550 Military Trail, Jupiter.
-They are just north of the intersection of Frederick Small Road on the west side of Military Trail.
+To schedule an appointment online with Palm Beach County Fire Rescue, please use the following link. https://www.pbcgov.org/PBCFR.CarSeatScheduler/#/

 Each passenger under the age of 18 must be restrained by a safety belt or a child restraint device.Any front seat passenger over the age of 18 must be restrained by a safety belt.

 Some exceptions to wearing a seat belt include persons having medical conditions certified by a physician, newspaper home delivery persons while in the course of their home delivery routes, solid waste or recyclable collection service employees while on a collection route, persons traveling in the living quarters of a recreational vehicle, persons traveling in the space within a truck body that is intended to contain merchandise or property, persons operating motor vehicles not required to be equipped with safety belts under federal law.
 Safety Belt Law